Rian1010/Milestone4/README.md

 - VSCode: code editor
 - Psycopg2-Binary: to connect Python to the database
 - Pillow: stores images with the usage of django on the website
-- (MiniWebtool)[https://miniwebtool.com/django-secret-key-generator/]: generates new SECRET_KEY
+- [MiniWebtool](https://miniwebtool.com/django-secret-key-generator/): generates new SECRET_KEY

 ## Process
 ### Django
-Most of the Django code was heavily inspired from what's been taught at (Code Institute)[https://courses.codeinstitute.net/program/FullstackWebDeveloper]
+Most of the Django code was heavily inspired from what's been taught at [Code Institute](https://courses.codeinstitute.net/program/FullstackWebDeveloper).
+I used the code that I learned from them for user authorisation and authentication in the accounts app, a lot in the search app, phoneShope app, checkout app and cart app.
+However, I did add my own edits and codes in there, through research, assistance of tutors and Slack members of the Code Institute course and through my own understanding.
+The things codes that I learned from the course are indicated with comments in their files.

+I was able to use and understand a lot of what has been taught at Code Institute, but I spent loads of time trying to figure out how to make most things, which were not shown in the course, work.
+One of those challenges was to create an order history on the profile page.

 ## Testing
 ### Manual Testing